 - a.
-Mandatory detailed budget information, including budgets and separate SF-424As for each sub-awards and contracts.
-Information should include the name and location (city, state, and Congressional district) of the entity receiving funds, and the location of the primary place of performance under the contract or subaward. - b.
+Mandatory detailed budget information, includes budgets and separate SF-424As for each of the subawards and contracts.
+Information shall include the name and location (city, state, and Congressional district) of the entity receiving funds, and the location of the primary place of performance under the contract or subaward. - b.
 Letters of Collaboration.
-All supporting letters from partner organizations that are instrumental to the project should be included in the full package.
+All supporting letters from partner organizations that are instrumental to the project shall be included in the appendices as appropriate and submitted with the application via Grants.gov.
+If partner entities send letters directly to NOAA, they shall be received by the application due date in order to be included in the merit review process.
 Letters must clearly indicate the level of commitment and/or collaboration.
 Letters of collaboration do not need original signatures. - c.
 Resumes.
-Provide resumes of the Principal Investigator for the project and other key personnel critical to the success of the project.
+Applicants must provide resumes of the principal investigator for the project and other key personnel critical to the success of the project.
 Ensure that resumes address qualifications relevant to conducting the proposed work.
-Please limit resumes to a maximum of two pages for each key investigator. - d.
+Applicants shall limit resumes to a maximum of two pages for each key investigator. - d.
 Data Sharing Plan.
-Environmental data and information, collected and/or created under NOAA grants/cooperative agreements must be made visible, accessible, and independently understandable to general users, free of charge or at minimal cost, in a timely manner (typically no later than two (2) years after the data are collected or created), except where limited by law, regulation, policy or by security requirements. - 1.
-Unless otherwise noted in this federal funding announcement, a Data/Information Sharing Plan of no more than two pages shall be required as an appendix.
+Environmental data and information, collected and/or created under NOAA grants/cooperative agreements must be made visible, accessible, and independently understandable to general users, free of charge or at minimal cost, in a timely manner (typically no later than two (2) years after the data are collected or created), except where limited by law, regulation, policy, or security requirements. - 1.
+A Data/Information Sharing Plan of no more than two pages shall be required as an appendix.
 A typical plan may include the types of environmental data and information to be created during the course of the project; the tentative date by which data will be shared; the standards to be used for data/metadata format and content; policies addressing data stewardship and preservation; procedures for providing access, data, and security; and prior experience in publishing such data.
-The Data/Information Sharing Plan will be reviewed as part of the NOAA Standard Evaluation Criteria, Item 1 -- Importance and/or Relevance and Applicability of Proposed Project to the Mission Goals.
+The Data/Information Sharing Plan will be reviewed as part of the NOAA Standard Evaluation Criteria, Item 1 Importance and/or Relevance and Applicability of Proposed Project to the Mission Goals.